- Read our review guidelines

 This is a large and robust sit-on-top kayak made to hold up to three people with the extra seat in the middle.
 It’s made of lightweight polyethylene plastic so it’s easy to transport as well as highly durable.

 The hull is designed for the ultimate stability and tracking so that you can stand up to fish or sit side-saddle without tipping.
 This high level of stability along with the large weight capacity is great news if you’re kayaking with a large dog.

 Designed for both comfort and high function, this kayak comes with several footrest positions which cater for kayakers of all shapes and sizes.
-This can also come in handy if your dog decides to reset between your legs or near your feet.
+This can also come in handy seat position if your dog decides to reset between your legs or near your feet.

 If you’re keen on fishing, this kayak comes complete with several built-in features that may be of interest.
 Made with comfort and stability in mind, this is a great option for kayaking or fishing with you dog.